wenjian80/stackedit/readme.md.md

 1 **This script run on on master node ONLY.**
 2. Once the prereq has been set.
 We are running the steps to set up this node as the master node.
-3. At the end of this script it will provide you a command for worker
+3. At the end of this script it will provide you a command for worker node to join the cluster and communicate to this master node.
+You will need to copy the last command

 ## Step 5: 5_KubeNode_Kubernetes_Config.sh
 **[Run on worker node ONLY]**